If you are considering redundancies, take advice early. You may be able to avoid making redundancies at all

 A ‘protective’ award may be made if you fail to comply with the obligation to consult appropriate representatives in a collective redundancy situation.
 The award is for a ‘protected period’, which may be up to 90 days.
 If a protective award were made, you would have to pay full pay to all the employees who have been dismissed or whom you propose to dismiss as redundant, for the duration of the protected period.
 This is why it pays to start collective redundancy consultation sooner, rather than later.

 An employee must have two years’ continuous employment at the relevant date in order to qualify for a redundancy payment.
+Employee shareholders do not have the right to redundancy payment irrespective of length of service.
 The maximum length of service that may be taken into account is 20 years.

 The amount of the statutory redundancy payment depends on the employee’s age, length of service and pay, and is calculated using the following starting point:

 A week's pay is that which the employee is contractually entitled to, at the 'calculation date', ie the date on which you give them the minimum notice to which they are legally entitled.
-In any event, the week’s pay is subject to a statutory maximum (£450 per week).
-That means the maximum possible statutory payment for a redundancy is £450 x 1.5 x 20 = £13,500.
+In any event, the week’s pay is subject to a statutory maximum (£479 per week from 6 April 2016).
+That means the maximum possible statutory payment for a redundancy is £479 x 1.5 x 20 = £14,370.